esshariprasad/Analysis-of-the-Construction-Industry-in-the-USA/README.md

-This is an data anlysis project which deals with Analysis of Construction Industry in USA
+This is a data anlaysis project which deals with the Analysis of the Construction Industry in the USA

 Analysis of Trends in the Workforce of the Construction Industry
 • Identified, analyzed, and highlighted employment trends relating to construction sector data over the past decade